Doner Kebab Recipe

-Amy; “It was really good, you really got the flavour of a kebab…”
+Amy; “It was really good, you really got the flavor of a Doner Kebab…”

 Ollie; “It was amazing…”

-Amy helped me out this day with the cooking with Ollie on video – you’ll see dainty little hands with pink nails, then my big hands in next shot ha ha.
+Amy helped me out this day with the cooking with Ollie on video – you’ll see dainty little hands with pink nails, then my big hands in the next shot haha.
 So thanks kids the results were better than I expected, in fact way better than I expected.
 My Doner Kebab Recipe ended up looking like below.
-I am now confident for the Spencer challenge – bring it on fellas!!!
+I am now confident about the Spencer challenge – bring it on fellas!!

-Only downside is it that it takes time and of course has about 4-5 separate elements before you start assembling.
-Ooooh I am salivating as I type up my Doner Kebab Recipe.
-This taste took me back to days in Margate after a few beers, and grabbing a kebab on the way home to eat before bed.
-Cheap and delicious, always a great bed fellow (sorry Mum), and now enjoyed as a dinner option when we go home to UK – but now I can also enjoy it in my new home in Singapore.
+The only downside is that it takes time and of course, has about 4-5 separate elements before you start assembling.
+Ooooh, I am salivating as I type up my Doner Kebab Recipe.
+This taste took me back to days in Margate after a few beers and grabbing a kebab on the way home to eat before bed.
+Cheap and delicious, always a great bedfellow (sorry Mum), and now enjoyed as a dinner option when we go home to the UK – but now I can also enjoy it in my new home in Singapore.

 IT IS WORTH THE PAIN OF MAKING THIS – BELIEVE ME!!!

 Easily enough here to sustain 8 or so hungry adults – and it will be in Stages – or just watch the video.